New TeamsAny questions about joining ProLeague as team?

 3.3 Responsibilities of the Player Council

-3.3.1 The player council may participate in any admin meeting with several representatives and participate in the opinion and decision making process that takes place there.
+3.3.1 Participation in admin meetings: The player council may participate in any admin meeting with several representatives and participate in the opinion and decision making process that takes place there.
 According to 3.4.3 the admin team informs the player council chairman about the meetings taking place and their topics.

 3.3.4 Qualifying majorities in the player council: The responsibility for the existence of qualifying majorities in the player council lies with the chairman of the council.
 He has to present the corresponding votes at the request of the admin team.
 If there is no qualifying majority, the right of proposal according to §3.3.2 as well as the right of co-determination according to §3.3.3 are not applicable.